denizozger/clean-code/README.md

 ```

 - Few practices are as odious as commenting-out code.
-Don’t do this!
-Others who see that commented-out code won’t
+Don’t do this! **Others who see that commented-out code won’t
 have the courage to delete it.
-They’ll think it is there for a reason and is too important to delete.
+They’ll think it is there for a reason and is too important to delete**.
 So commented-out code gathers like dregs at the bottom of a bad bottle of wine.
 There was a time, back in the sixties,
 when commenting-out code might have been useful.
 But we’ve had good source code control systems for a very long time now.
 Those systems will remember the code for us.